pschachte/wybe/WYBE.md

 | `bool`     | Boolean; either `true` or `false`          |
 | `string`   | Character string (double quotes)           |
 | `char`     | Individual ascii character (single quotes) |

+These are all defined in the `wybe` module, which is automatically imported into every module; there is no need to explicitly import them.

 ## Constants